 There are several nurseries in Central Florida which provide plants for lakeshores for wholesale.
 Some may require special arrangements for selling to residential customers.
 PlantAnt is a good resource for looking up local nurseries.
 Alternatively, the local UF/IFAS Polk County Extension Office is a very valuable resource on helping residents restore or promote Florida-friendly landscapes.
 In addition, the Natural Resources Division has a pilot Floating Treatment Wetland project from which aquatic plants are harvested and given away to residents periodically.
 Learn more about the program here, or call us at 863-291-5881 to be added to the mailing list when plants are available.

 - Are there alligators in my lake or pond?
 Are they dangerous?

 Any body of water, including smaller areas such as retention ponds, is a potential habitat for alligators.
 Like most wildlife, alligators have a natural fear of humans and are not a cause for concern.
 However, there are rare, exceptional circumstances where an alligator can become dangerous.
 If an alligator has been fed by humans or feels threatened then they can be aggressive.
 Alligators hunt during the hours of dusk and dawn so do not let dogs out on lakeshore property during these times.
-Mating season ranges from April-September in Florida, and it is best to be cautious of heavily secluded wetland areas, where they may place nests.
+The mating season ranges from April-September in Florida, and it is best to be cautious of heavily secluded wetland areas, where they may place nests.
 If you observe an alligator exhibiting aggressive behavior or approaching humans, call the FWC Nuisance Gator Line at (866) 392-4286.
 On City property, call the Natural Resources Division at (863) 291-5881